mareckste/AZA_zadanie01/README.md

-# AZA_zadanie01 - Find the shortest circle in the graph
-## Analysis and complexity of algorithms project
+## AZA Analysis and complexity of algorithms project FIIT STU
-Modification of Depth First Search (DFS)
+Modification of Depth First Search (DFS) obtaining the shortest circle in the graph